PTSD Guide - Part 5

 If a Veteran wins their appeal by using any of the three options their effective date will still be the date of the original claim they appealed.
 An appeal has to be filed within one year from the date the original claim decision was made.
 If the appeal is filed after that one year date then the VA's decision will become final.

-If your a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
+If you're a Veteran or you know a Veteran that is suffering with PTSD, remember that there is nothing shameful about PTSD.
 PTSD is a disease that can be treated with proper care and treatment.
 Continue to Part Six, what to do after the VA decision, to learn more about how to get PTSD service-connected in order to receive the VA disability benefits you have earned.

 PTSD Guide